Dawngz/test/readme.txt

-This is a text project
+This is a text project.
-Today is very nice
+Today is very nice.
+The sky is rainning.